Rosan Bosch

-Rosan Bosch, born in 1969, is the founder and creative director of the Rosan Bosch Studio, located in Copenhagen, Denmark.
-She gained recognition for her design work on the Swedish Vittra School at Telefonplan.
-Additionally, her portfolio includes designing learning environments for a variety of educational institutions such as the Sheikh Zayed Private Academy in Abu Dhabi, the Western Academy of Beijing in China, and Liceo Europa in Spain.
+Rosan Bosch (born 1969) is the founder and creative director of Rosan Bosch Studio in Copenhagen, Denmark.
+She designed the Swedish Vittra school at Telefonplan, as well as learning environments for Sheikh Zayed Private Academy in Abu Dhabi, the IB school Western Academy of Beijing in China, and Liceo Europa in Spain.

 Biography

-Rosan Bosch is a designer and artist who studied at the Hogeschool voor de Kunsten in Utrecht, Netherlands, from 1987 to 1992, and also undertook courses at the Facultat de Belles Arts at the Universitat de Barcelona, Spain.
-Before transitioning to the field of design, Bosch spent approximately ten years working as a contemporary artist.
-In 2001, she co-founded the design studio Bosch & Fjord.
-Later, in 2010, Bosch established a design practice, Rosan Bosch Studio, headquartered in Copenhagen.
+Rosan Bosch studied at Hogeschool voor de Kunsten, Utrecht, Holland from 1987 to 1992 and took courses from the Facultat de Belles Art at Universitat de Barcelona, Spain.
+She worked as a contemporary artist for almost 10 years before founding the design studio Bosch & Fjord in 2001.
+She founded her current design practice, the Copenhagen-based Rosan Bosch Studio, in 2010.